GeekyDeaks/g29-load-cell/README.md

 3. White -> V-

-Since we need to output a higher voltage with no load on the cells we have to unblance the bridge so that load brings it back into balance.
+Since we need to output a higher voltage with no load on the cells we have to unbalance the bridge so that load brings it back into balance.

-The 1k resistors for `R1` and `R2` should be measured and the larger of the two should be used for `R1` to allow `R_BAL1` to adjust the link with `R2` and force the bridge out of blance with no load
+The 1k resistors for `R1` and `R2` should be measured and the larger of the two should be used for `R1` to allow `R_BAL1` to adjust the link with `R2` and force the bridge out of balance with no load

 `R_REF` should be replaced with a link from the middle pin to the right pin.
 This will tie the `REF` pin on the INA122P to ground.